top of page

 One of the ways is through Japa.

-Which mala to use for the Ganesha Gayatri mantra?
+Which mala to use for the Ganesha mantra?

 You can use the Rudraksha mala.